 Obsessive Compulsive Disorder

-Obsessive Compulsive Disorder (OCD) is experienced by approximately 2.5% of the population, which means that one out of every 40 people suffers from this disorder.
-People with OCD generally experience both obsessions and compulsions.
-Obsessions are repetitive intrusive thoughts, images, or impulses that cause anxiety or distress.
+Obsessive Compulsive Disorder (OCD) impacts approximately 2.5% of the population, with roughly one out of every 40 people suffering from this disorder.
+People with OCD typically experience both obsessions and compulsions.
+Obsessions are unwanted repetitive intrusive thoughts, images, or impulses that cause anxiety or distress.
 For example, a common obsession is a fear that an object is contaminated by germs.
-Compulsions (also called rituals) are behavioral or mental responses to obsessions which are used to prevent or neutralize anxiety.
+Compulsions (also known as rituals) are repetitive behavioral or mental responses to one’s obsessions which are done in an effort to prevent or neutralize anxiety.
 A typical compulsion might be to wash an object excessively to remove contaminants.
-Most individuals with Obsessive Compulsive Disorder experience both obsessions and compulsions.

 Obsessive Compulsive Disorder is a neurobiological disorder which is often triggered by stress.
 OCD is chronic and tends to wax and wane throughout one’s lifetime.
 OCD affects men and women equally.
 For many people with OCD, some symptoms are noticed in childhood.
 The age of onset for males is most likely to occur between the ages of 13 and 15, and onset for females is most likely to occur between ages 20-24.